jz543fm/pass-backup/README.md

 ## Export and back up GPG key

-Secondly for exporting and backuping your private GPG key throught git repository use bash script below, then you need to rerun script `git-init.sh` to commit to your git repository yours private GPG key that you have just exported
+Secondly for exporting and backuping your private GPG key throught git repository use bash script below, then you need to rerun script `pass-init.sh` to commit to your git repository yours private GPG key that you have just exported

 ```bash
 ./gpg-export.sh #Exports your private GPG key to the file ~/.password-store/my-private-key.asc